The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 Spectroscopic observations of CMEs by SOHO/UVCS showed the existence of persistent (up to a few days) high-temperature (more than 8 MK) emission in the CME wake \citep{Ciaravella2002, Raymond2003, Bemporad2006}.
 This unusually hot plasma was ascribed to the heating by reconnection in the post-CME current sheet predicted by CME models \citep[see the review by ][]{Forbes2000}.
 In white light images, current sheets generally correspond to bright ray-like structures \citep[see e.g.][]{Ko2003, Webb2003, Ding2024}, often exhibiting dynamic fine structure, like blobs and plasmoids \citep{Patel2020}.

 However, this interpretation leaves several open problems that can be directly addressed by ASPIICS.
 The thickness of the reconnection layer is expected to be comparable to the ion Larmor radius (of the order of a few meters in the corona).
 In contrast, the thickness of post-CME radial structures observed both in white-light and EUV emissions is typically of the order of 10$^4$--10$^5$ km, and the projection effects are too weak to account for this discrepancy.
 Another problem is the unexpectedly long duration of post-CME current sheets.
 Both problems may point at an effective resistivity much larger than even the anomalous resistivity.
 It can be achieved in the turbulent current sheet subject to e.g. the tearing mode instability \citep{Lin2007, vanBallegooijen2008}.
 Important evidence in favor of this idea was obtained in UV observations \citep{BemporadA2008, Susino2013}, although the hard X-ray data indicate the possibility of plasma supply from a hot long-lived source \citep{SaintHilaire2009}.
+Another possibility is an effectively ``ideal'' tearing mode appearing at very high Lundquist numbers \citep{Pucci2014, Tenerani2015}, which may lead to fast reconnection even without anomalously high resistivity.

-ASPIICS will provide unique observations of post-CME current sheets due to its combination of a large field of view (including the whole region where these current sheets form and evolve), high spatial resolution, and cadence.
-ASPIICS will allow us to measure the current sheet plasma densities (polarization brightness measurements) and to derive at the same time information on temperature (from Fe~XIV images) at different altitudes along the current sheet during its whole lifetime.
-A deeper knowledge on post-CME current sheets provided by ASPIICS will be of significant importance for our understanding of the fundamental process of magnetic reconnection in astrophysical conditions.
+ASPIICS can provide unique observations of post-CME current sheets due to its combination of a large field of view (including the whole region where these current sheets form and evolve), high spatial resolution, and cadence.
+ASPIICS allows us to measure the current sheet plasma densities (polarization brightness measurements) and to derive at the same time information on temperature (from Fe~XIV images) at different altitudes along the current sheet during its whole lifetime.
+A deeper knowledge on post-CME current sheets provided by ASPIICS can be of significant importance for our understanding of the fundamental process of magnetic reconnection in astrophysical conditions.